AngryProgrammerInside/NC-API-Documentation/README.md

 $NCSession.CustomerAdd("NewCustomerName",$ParentId,$NewCustomerAttributes)
 ```
+As of version 1.6 you can add the required fields (customername, parentid) directly to $NewCustomerAttributes and use this as a single parameter for CustomerAdd, similar to UserAdd as documented below.

 You can also create the customer without attributes and fill them out later if you wish by simply calling `$NCSession.CustomerAdd("NewCustomerName",$ParentId)`

 The CustomerAdd function will return the value for the new Customer ID, you can then use that Id to perform further automation if needed.